sivasambhavi/Data-DeID-Pipeline/PRD.md

 ## 2. Introduction

 ### Objective
-To design and implement a scalable, automated pipeline that ingests XML datasets from an AWS S3 bucket, accurately identifies Personally Identifiable Information (PII) within the data, and generates masked versions of the datasets in **Parquet format** back to a secure S3 location.
-The system must support **reversible encryption** (demasking) to restore original values for authorized users.
+To design and implement a scalable, automated pipeline that ingests **Healthcare XML datasets (simulating patient records)** from an AWS S3 bucket, accurately identifies **Protected Health Information (PHI)** within the data, and generates masked versions of the datasets in **Parquet format** back to a secure S3 location.
+The system must support **reversible encryption** (demasking) and adhere to **HIPAA Safe Harbor** de-identification principles.

 ### Personal Focus
 This project demonstrates proficiency in **Cloud Computing (AWS)**, **Big Data Processing (Spark)**, **Data Engineering**, **Cryptography/Security**, **Natural Language Processing**, and **Infrastructure as Code (IaC)**.